-Join Joseph Labrecque for an in-depth discussion in this video Variables, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video Variables, part of Learning ActionScript.

 In this lesson, we'll look at a common object within any programming language, …the variable.
 Variables and constants in Action script …are very similar to those found in many other languages. …A variable is basically a little piece of data that we are able to give a name to …so that we can both assign values to that data, and retrieve values from that data. …And serve as the basic building blocks to any program.…